terryncew/COLE-Coherence-Layer-Engine-/README.md

 **“Three Lungs.
 One Body.
 Still Breathing.”**

 COLE is a lightweight, open-spec coherence layer for intelligent systems under load.
-It lets AI agents blend their outputs across three core functions—drive (Id), mediation (Ego), and grounding (Superego)—based on real-time system health.
+It lets AI agents blend their outputs across three core functions—drive ID, Ego, and Superego based on real-time system health.
 You can wrap any AI model or agent framework with COLE to make it more stable, more trustworthy, and more human-aware.

 ---